canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

     :nodefault:
     :nosubcommands:

-    PlainBox is a toolkit consisting of python3 library, development tools, documentation and examples.
+    Plainbox is a toolkit consisting of python3 library, development tools, documentation and examples.
 It is targeted at developers working on testing or certification applications and authors creating tests for such applications.

-PlainBox Sub-Commands
+Plainbox Sub-Commands
 =====================

-PlainBox uses a number of sub-commands for performing specific operations.
+Plainbox uses a number of sub-commands for performing specific operations.
 Since it targets several different audiences commands are arranged into three
 parts: test authors, test users and core developers